open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: ConsistentProbabilityBased sampler records unbiased adjusted counts

-The `ConsistentProbabilityBased` Sampler MUST set `p` so that the adjusted count interpreted from the `tracestate` is an unbiased estimate of the number of representative spans in the population.
+The `ConsistentProbabilityBased` Sampler with non-zero probability MUST set `p` so that the adjusted count interpreted from the `tracestate` is an unbiased estimate of the number of representative spans in the population.

 A test specification for this requirement is given in the appendix.